TheJelmega/prog-lang/design/README.md

 ## 2.1.
 Input format [↵](#2-source-code-representation-)

-Each source file is interpreted as a sequence of Unicode codepoints encoded within the utf-8 format.
+Each source input is interpreted as a sequence of Unicode codepoints encoded within the utf-8 format.
-If a file does not contain a valid utf-8 sequence, this will result in an error.
+If an input does not contain a valid utf-8 sequence, this will result in an error.

+Source input is generally represented as a sequence of bytes in a file, but can also come from other sources, some examples of which are:
+- an interactive programming enviornment (a so-called "Read-Evaluate-Print-Loop" or REPL),
+- a database
+- a memory buffer of an IDE
+- command-line arguments
+- etc.

 Xenon source files use the extension `.xn`